CharlesTack/AllCoopedUp/README.md

 ### Database planning
 - I used an Entity Relationship Diagram to plan my database.
-Reference the ERD table/diagram and link an image of it.
 ![all ERD models screenshot](static/readme/images/allerdmodels.jpg)

 ### Creating a database